DIDSR/sfrc/README.rst

 Citation
 --------
-Please cite mpi_sfrc if it helped your research work
+Please cite sFRC if it helped your research work

 ::